Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 A happy and satisfied customer has no need to think of suing you, even if their experience with you hasn't been 100%.

-For starters, be sure you have an obvious and reasonable return policy.
+To start, ensure you have a clear and reasonable return policy.
 (You can find a free template here.)

 Just take a look at the infographic below on why it's essential to have one: